umeshksingla/umeshksingla.github.io/_pages/bookshelf.md

 {% include base_path %}

-These are some resources that I have greatly enjoyed reading and find myself coming back to them often.
-The list contains books, research papers, review articles, lessons on academic life, courses, or talks that have helped me better understand my interests, my position in the field, and how I can contribute.
+These are some resources that I have greatly enjoyed reading and have helped me better understand my interests, my position in the field, and how I can contribute.
+The list contains books, research papers, review articles, lessons on academic life, courses, or talks.
 My idea is to turn it into a sort of bookshelf - rich with pieces from science, art, or other people's experiences.
-I'll keep a separate [blog](../blog) for my own thoughts or work and avoid polluting this space.
+I'll keep a separate [blog](../blog) for sharing my thoughts or my own work and avoid polluting this space.

 I hope you find them as useful as I have!
 Feel free to email me if you have suggestions to organize this page better or if you find a broken link.